Saturday, October 31, 2009

 And then there's the Juicy Lucy magnetic fridge planner.
 Update on Oct.
 28, 2010: The Juicy Lucy web site says this product is not available.

 The final two planners aren't what Jason wanted - they are pads, not dry erase boards.
 But maybe they will work for someone else!
 BusyBodyBook has magnetic 7-column undated weekly grid pad, with 52 pages.
+Update on Sept.
+30, 2014: This product is no longer available.

 And Lake Erie Gifts & Decor has magnetic weekly reminders in four different patterns; each pad has 55 sheets.
+Update on Sept.
+30, 2014: It doesn't seem that these were sold after calendar year 2013.

 Monday, October 19, 2009